Digestive diseases shouldn't slow you down

-Consistently ranked among the best in the country by U.S.News & World Report, Indiana University Health Gastroenterology offer the latest in clinical care, advanced procedural treatments and technology and leading edge research and education.
+As the only 2016-17 U.S.News & World Report America's Best Hospitals nationally ranked program in the state, Indiana University Health Gastroenterology offers the latest in clinical care, advanced procedural treatments and technology and leading edge research and education.

 Our comprehensive gastrointestinal (GI) and liver diseases and endoscopy practice at Indiana University Health brings our patients: